 James Horner is a visual artist who lives in New York City.
 His colorful expressionistic paintings and collages explore the psychological effects of the environment on individuals.
 Studies have included policing gender, contemporary lifestyles, the effects of advertising and the media, and the paintings of the Dutch master, Jan Lievens.

 Figures are often abstracted to the point of the grotesque and overwhelmed or torn apart by their surroundings.
 Shapes interact with figures in space as lines connect atmospheres in different directions, creating islands with systems of thought.

-Horner communicates his viewpoint thorough a unique style of painting, which samples from traditional and contemporary abstract/expressionist and surrealist styles of artwork.
+He communicates his viewpoint thorough a unique style of painting, which samples from traditional and contemporary abstract/expressionist and surrealist styles of artwork - with pops of graffiti.
 A collage of layered thicknesses of acrylic paint and mediums are piled up and scratched out to build a dynamic surface for light to play on.
 The foreground and background are pushed and pulled with a battle that erupts between bright colors, muddied hues allowing the eye to move around the surface.